What Education Do I Need to Become an Avionics Technician?

 |Similar Occupations||Aerospace Engineering Technicians, Electrical and Electronics Engineering Technicians, Electro-Mechanical Technicians|

 In addition to education, avionics technicians need to be certified as a mechanic by the FAA.
 Even then, the individual must be qualified, trained, and have the appropriate experience to work on avionics components and equipment.
 The exception to the certification requirement, according to the FAA, is if the individual has sufficient avionic repair experience from the military avionics manufacturing or a related industry.
 To obtain a mechanics license, candidates must meet the following requirements:

 - Be at least 18 years of age

 - Be able to speak, read, write, and understand English

 - Have 18 months of work experience

 - Pass a written, oral, and practical certification exam

 The 18-month work experience listed above is often supplemented by completing an appropriate program at an FAA-certified mechanic school.
 Also at such a school, the oral and practical tests listed above are sometimes added into the curriculum.

 With experience, avionics technicians earn more money and have better positions.
-They may become shop supervisors, crew chiefs, lead mechanics, inspectors, or lead inspectors.
-With additional education, avionics technicians could be consultants, electronics designers or engineers.
+They may become shop supervisors, lead mechanics, inspectors, or lead inspectors.
+With additional education in business, avionics technicians could open their own maintenance facility.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: